Asaphodes adonis: Description

+Hudson described the egg and larvae of this species as follows:

-Hudson originally described this species as follows:
+Hudson originally described the adults of species as follows:

 A. adonis has vivid green forewings with dark coloured broad wavy lines edged with white which form a distinctive pattern.
 The dark coloured wavy lines can vary considerably in thickness.
 The hind wings are a pale orange shaded brown.
 This species can be distinguished from its close relative Asaphodes beata by the colour of its hind wings.